VowshApp/Extension/README.md

 # Vowsh for Firefox & Chrome
 Make chat great again with the Vowsh extension.
-Improve the chatting experience with an overhauled emote menu and make VggL exactly how you like it.
+Improve the chatting experience with an overhauled emote menu and make Whitele.af exactly how you like it.
 Please [provide any suggestions](https://github.com/VowshApp/Extension/issues) you may have as well!

+Supported streams: Vaush.gg, Destiny.gg, Demonmama.com, Xanderhal.com, Rosewrist.com, Re-vera.life, Surreal.gg, Conure.cc.

 ---